 The next chart, shown in fig. 3, shows in more detail how the memory usage of SEQCsim increases as a function of the number of gates in the quantum circuit (for the same set of test circuits).
 There are some irregularities in the graph, which we hypothesize result from the fact that the number of pages allocated by the dynamic memory allocator may vary slightly from run to run depending on unpredictable factors.
-These irregularities could be minimized by averaging the results over multiple runs, but we have not yet done this.
+These irregularities could be minimized by averaging the results over multiple runs, but we have not vet done this.
 Despite the irregularities, there is a clear almost-linear trend in the memory usage which is well accounted for by the increasing number of stack frames that must be allocated as the number of levels of recursion (which is proportional to the depth of the circuit) increases.
-The actual growth rate, if measured more precisely and over a larger range, may actually be slightly faster than linear, because our current implementation is somewhat inefficient in that it stores a representation of the entire current basis state at each level of the recursion.
-It would be possible to eliminate this inefficiency through a more direct implementation that replaced the recursion with a more specialized iterative routine for traversing the tree of predecessors in an Euler tour.
+The actual growth rate, if measured more precisely and over a larger range, may actually be slightly faster than linear, because our current implementation is somewhat inefficient in that it stores the values of multiple temporary local variables at each level of the recursion.
+It would be possible to eliminate this inefficiency through a more direct implementation that replaced the recursion with a more specialized iterative routine for traversing the tree of predecessors.
+This routine would only need to keep track of a single complex number (the accumulated amplitude) at each level of the tree, i.e. for each gate.

-Linear growth of SEQCsim memory usage with size of quantum circuit
+Linear growth of SEQCsim memory usage with size of

 Fig. 3.
 This graph shows how the peak memory usage of SEQCsim varied with the size in gates of the QFT-based adder circuits that were used for testing.
 The vertical scale here is linear, and we can see there is a slight, roughly linear increase in memory usage from 1900 KB to 1956 KB, in page-sized 4K increments, as we go from 9 operations for the 2×2 adder to 315 operations for the 2×14 adder.
 The results are somewhat noisy due to slight runtime variations in pages allocated by the memory manager because these results were not averaged over multiple runs.
-The extra 56K required for the larger circuit sizes is easily accounted for by the increased number of stack frames that must be allocated in order to get through all 315 levels of recursion in the calcAmp() function in the final step.
-If desired, the size of these stack frames could be further reduced from the current maximum of ~187 bytes to only a few bits, by replacing the recursive function with a more specialized iterative tree traverser that requires only enough bits at each level to keep track of which branch to visit next.
+The extra 56K required for the largest circuit size is easily accounted for by the increased number of stack frames that must be allocated in order to get through all 315 levels of recursion in the calcAmp() function in the final step.
+If desired, the size of these stack frames could be further reduced from the current maximum of ~ 187 bytes to only a single complex number (say about 8 bytes), by replacing the recursive function with a more specialized iterative tree traverser.